AUTOLOGOUS SERUM EYE DROPS (ASEDs)

 How are autologous serum eyedrops used?

 Each day a vial is thawed for use and needs to be kept refrigerated at all times.
 It can be used repeatedly for up to 24 hours, and then must be thrown away.
-The dose and frequency of the eyedrops is determined by your ophthalmologist.
+The dose and frequency of the eyedrops is determined by your ophthalmologist, but is usually four times a day.

 What care needs to be taken with the drops?